SESR-Group/SESR-Group.github.io/index.md

 {% capture text %}

-Our team comprises experts in renewable energy, materials science, and digital technologies.
+Our team comprises experts in chemistry, materials science, and digital technologies.
 Together, we are driven by a shared vision of creating a sustainable future through innovation and excellence in research.

 {%
   include button.html